witalisoft/ctuhl/vault/POST.md

 ./do terraform-apply-ssh-with-signed-hostkey
 ```

-If we now look at the crated SSH secret backend in the UI we notice that it seems to be missing an actual CA kepair which would be needed to actually sign other keys.
+If we now look at the created SSH secret backend in the UI we notice that it seems to be missing an actual CA kepair which would be needed to actually sign other keys.
 Reason for this is we first have to generate a keypair (we could also import a key that was created outside of vault, but we go for the easy approach here)

 <!-- snippet:create_host_signing_key -->
+{{< github repository="pellepelster/ctuhl" file="vault/do#L107-L110" >}}do{{< /github >}}
 {{< highlight go "" >}}
   curl \
     --header "X-Vault-Token: root-token" \